-Amiibo training is a complicated task – so, naturally, there will be many questions to ask.
-If yours isn’t on this list, try joining Amiibo Dojo’s Discord server to receive a more specific answer.
-Now then, without further ado…
+Amiibo training might start out simple, but it quickly becomes rather complicated.
+Naturally, there will be many questions to ask – if yours isn’t on this list, join our Discord server to receive a more specific answer.

 Amiibo automatically receive a 1.5x boost to their Attack and Defense.
 Is there a way to cancel these effects?

-- Compared to a regular CPU fighter, a Level 50 amiibo’s Attack and Defense are about fifty percent stronger (even without equipment).
-If you want to cancel the effects of these boosts, give your amiibo -50 Attack / -50 Defense / 0 Speed.
+Compared to a regular CPU fighter, a Level 50 amiibo’s Attack and Defense are about fifty percent stronger (even without equipment).
+If you want to cancel the effects of these boosts, give your amiibo -50 Attack, -50 Defense, and 0 Speed.

 Can I teach my Ganondorf amiibo to Ganoncide?